Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 On hovering over a tenant row, you can see one of the following buttons according to the migration state:
 - **Add to queue** - To assign the tenant to the migration queue when it is in **Legacy measurement** state.
 - **Cancel migration** - To remove the tenant from the migration queue when it is in **Queued** state.
-Note that when the progress has started, it is not possible to resign from migration.
+Note that if the progress has already started, it is not possible to resign from migration.
 - **Approve and finish migration** - To approve the migration when it is in **Verified** state.
 Note that no other migration will start if there is a tenant pending acceptance.